 Trading is a betting technique that involves placing a lay bet and a back bet on a single selection, to guarantee a profit or reduce potential losses.

-A treble is a type of multiple bet that involves betting on three selections, in three separate events.
-All three selections must win for the bet to yield a return.
+A treble is an accumulator bet that comprises three separate bets placed on three different sports events.
+All three selections must win for a treble bet to return a profit.

 A qualifying or preliminary race.

 Tricast betting is offered on horse and greyhound racing.
 A tricast bet predicts the winner, runner-up and 3rd place finisher in a race in the correct order.
 This is also known as a straight tricast bet.

 A bet on which selections will finish first, second, and third, in the correct order.
 In racing, it's typically offered on handicap races with a minimum of eight declared runners and at least six actual runners.
 It's also commonly called a tricast bet.

 The progress of a horse during a race, including any issues that are encountered.

 Winning the three most prestigious or significant events in a given field during the course of a single season.